d7KrEoL/TacViewSA/README.md

 4. Unzip all files to GTASA/moonloader folder;

-      _TacViewSA.lua should be in 'modloader' root folder (RF), switch.lua in RF/lib,
+      _TacViewSA.lua should be in 'moonloader' root folder (RF), switch.lua in RF/lib,
       TVRec.lua in RF/resources/tvsa_